Want to get as much information about an IP address as possible? You’re in the right place.

 - You need to get in touch with MaxMind to find out, though there is a limited, free version.

-IPQualityScore, or IPQS as it is sometimes known, offers a veritable plethora of IP lookup tools, including Tor detection, IP reputation check, and IP blacklist check.
+IPQualityScore, or IPQS as it is sometimes known, offers a plethora of IP lookup tools, including Tor detection, IP reputation check, and IP blacklist check.

 For cybersecurity experts, you also get what they call “threat intelligence feeds”, which connect you to their proprietary honeypot network, designed to identify cybersecurity threats.